 Brandy is a distilled alcoholic beverage made from wine or fermented fruit juice.
-The name comes from the Dutch word brandewijn, which literally means “burnt wine.”
-This spirit earned its place among the most refined distillates thanks to its smooth…
+The name comes from the Dutch brandewijn, which means "burned wine."
+It is considered one of the noblest spirits due to its smooth flavor, full body, and typical notes…

 Brandy is a distilled alcoholic beverage made from wine or fermented fruit juice.
-The name comes from the Dutch word brandewijn, which literally means “burnt wine.”
-This spirit earned its place among the most refined distillates thanks to its smooth taste, full body, and typical notes of vanilla, caramel, and wood.
+The name comes from the Dutch brandewijn, which means "burned wine."
+It is considered one of the noblest spirits due to its smooth flavor, full body, and typical notes of vanilla, caramel, and wood.

 How brandy is made

-The process is similar to that of Cognac – by distilling wine or wine-based material.
-There are also fruit brandies made from plums, apples, cherries, or apricots.
-After distillation, the spirit ages in oak barrels, acquiring its amber color and harmonious flavor with delicate notes of wood and dried fruit.
+The process of making brandy is similar to that of cognac – the base is the distillation of wine or wine material.
+However, there are also fruit brandies made from plums, apples, cherries, or apricots.
+After distillation, the drink ages in oak barrels, where it acquires amber color, subtle woody notes, and a harmonious taste with hints of dried fruit.

 History of brandy

-In the 16th and 17th centuries, brandy spread throughout Europe, especially to France, Spain, Italy, and the Netherlands.
-Each country developed its own style – from Spanish Brandy de Jerez to the smoother French brandies.
+During the 16th and 17th centuries, it spread throughout Europe, especially to France, Spain, Italy, and the Netherlands.
+Each country developed its own style, from the intense Spanish Brandy de Jerez to the smoother French or fruit variants.

 Brandy today

 Brandy is a distilled alcoholic beverage made from wine or fermented fruit juice.
-The name comes from the Dutch word brandewijn, which literally means “burnt wine.”
-This spirit earned its place among the most refined distillates thanks to its smooth…
+The name comes from the Dutch brandewijn, which means "burned wine."
+It is considered one of the noblest spirits due to its smooth flavor, full body, and typical notes…

 Brandy is a distilled alcoholic beverage made from wine or fermented fruit juice.
-The name comes from the Dutch word brandewijn, which literally means “burnt wine.”
-This spirit earned its place among the most refined distillates thanks to its smooth taste, full body, and typical notes of vanilla, caramel, and wood.
+The name comes from the Dutch brandewijn, which means "burned wine."
+It is considered one of the noblest spirits due to its smooth flavor, full body, and typical notes of vanilla, caramel, and wood.

 How brandy is made

-The process is similar to that of Cognac – by distilling wine or wine-based material.
-There are also fruit brandies made from plums, apples, cherries, or apricots.
-After distillation, the spirit ages in oak barrels, acquiring its amber color and harmonious flavor with delicate notes of wood and dried fruit.
+The process of making brandy is similar to that of cognac – the base is the distillation of wine or wine material.
+However, there are also fruit brandies made from plums, apples, cherries, or apricots.
+After distillation, the drink ages in oak barrels, where it acquires amber color, subtle woody notes, and a harmonious taste with hints of dried fruit.

 History of brandy

-In the 16th and 17th centuries, brandy spread throughout Europe, especially to France, Spain, Italy, and the Netherlands.
-Each country developed its own style – from Spanish Brandy de Jerez to the smoother French brandies.
+During the 16th and 17th centuries, it spread throughout Europe, especially to France, Spain, Italy, and the Netherlands.
+Each country developed its own style, from the intense Spanish Brandy de Jerez to the smoother French or fruit variants.

 Brandy today